As it stands today, the clothing industry is a horrible mess of overconsumption and irresponsible waste generation.

 Materials & Sustainability

-Genia uses a variety of natural fibers, including hemp, peace silk, and cotton.
+Genia uses a variety of natural fibers, including hemp(here’s more information about hemp), peace silk, and cotton.
 However, these fabrics are mostly deadstock materials sourced from Montreal.

 We’ll explain further our stance on deadstock clothing, so make sure to check that out as well.